PhMajerus/FIGfonts/README.md

 ## phm-c64
 ![phm-c64](images/phm-c64.png)

-This font uses Unicode 16.0 octants characters to recreate the original Commodore 64 character set as a large font.
+This font uses Unicode 16.0 octant characters to recreate the original Commodore 64 character set as a large font.
-The characters are 8×8 pseudo-pixels, rendered as 4×2 octants characters.
+The characters are 8×8 pseudo-pixels, rendered as 4×2 octant characters.
 It uses two rows and only includes characters originally found in the Commodore 64 chargen ROM.
 This means a few ASCII characters are missing, as PETSCII was based on an early version of ASCII.

 It does not require an ANSI/VT terminal (does not use escape sequences) and works fine with FIGlet, but the terminal must support the octant characters.